nullivex/core-boot/README.md

    * Sets the timezone from the config
   * By calling __boot_post()
    * Dynamically loads all module init code
+   * Loads the Composer autoload file (which will init composer modules and enable autoloading)

 Reference
 ---